nbonfire/hitztourney/README.md

 You might first want to populate a new db from a gamesbackup.txt you have in your current folder, you can do that like this, make sure you have an empty db folder first though:

-`docker run -v db:/db gamesbackup.txt:/hitztourney/gamesbackup.txt hitztourney -c 'from model import *; jsonrestore()'`
+`docker run -v db:/db gamesbackup.txt:/hitztourney/gamesbackup.txt hitztourney -c "from model import *; jsonrestore()"`

 then run with
-`docker run --name -d -p 4011:4011 -v db:/db hitztourney`
+`docker run --name hitztourney -d -p 4011:4011 -v db:/db hitztourney`

 the -v db:/db maps the folder 'db' in the current folder to the db folder in the container so you can backup the db.